2018ik/2018ik.github.io/_wiki/christ_ascension.markdown

 ## Background

 The **ascension of Christ** marks the end of His earthly ministry, and begins His heavenly ministry.
+In His ascension, Christ entered into the glory of God, leading His many sons to glory.

 ## Significance